 Marketing automation best practices

 There are many tools and tactics out there to help you with marketing automation, but you still may not be sure where to start.
-In The state of marketing automation report, top-performing leaders shared a few best practices that maximize ROI and provide great customer experiences.
+In The state of marketing automation report, top-performing leaders shared a few best practices that maximise ROI and provide great customer experiences.

 1. Align your marketing and sales teams.

 Leaders are investing more time than ever in alignment between marketing and sales, nurturing the overall relationship and taking control of the future of operations.
 And with changing consumer expectations, companies must adapt their business models to achieve higher customer lifetime value.
-Since the pandemic, disjointed customer experiences are no longer tolerated –personalized digital experiences are now the norm.
+Since the pandemic, disjointed customer experiences are no longer tolerated –personalised digital experiences are now the norm.
 This, along with shifting business models toward recurring-revenue and greater self-service powered by ecommerce, companies are placing increased importance on marketing operations to drive growth.